© 2020 Select Healthy Mind Ltd

 How experienced is my therapist?

-Select therapists have a few years clinical experience that includes time spent working for the NHS.
+The therapists all have a few years clinical experience that includes time spent working for the NHS.

 What happens if I don't think the therapist is a good match for me?

-If you do not feel the therapist is a good match, we will advise you to seek another therapist.
+If you do not feel the therapist is a good match, we may be able to offer you a consultation with another therapist.

 I only want one session, will the therapist be able to help?